flyingmachine/brave-clojure-web/content/do-things.md

 reference listing all the built-in functions which operate on the data structures we covered.

-One great place to start would be to factor out the `loop` in the `hit` function.
-Or, write out some Project Euler challenges.
+One great place to start is to Create a function that's similar to symmetrize-body-parts, except that it has to work with weird space aliens with radial symmetry.
+Instead of two eyes, arms, legs, and all that, they have five.
+Or, do some
+[Project Euler](http://www.projeceuler.net) challenges.
 You can also check out [4Clojure](<http://www.4clojure.com/problems>), an online set of Clojure problems designed to test your knowledge.
 Just write something!